Cal State Northridge Matadors men's basketball: 1996–2013: The Braswell era

 Northridge finally found a solid conference affiliation in 1996, joining the Big Sky Conference.
 Cassidy was replaced by Bobby Braswell, a Northridge alum who was previously an assistant coach at Oregon.
 Braswell brought with him an up-tempo, high-pressure style of play that kept the Matadors among the national leaders in steals and turnovers forced during his tenure.
 The turnaround was immediate, as CSUN went 14–15 and reached the Big Sky tournament championship game, falling just short of an NCAA berth in an 82–79 loss to Montana.

 Braswell took the program to even further heights, going 20–10 in the 1999–2000 season, and finally breaking through with a 22–10 season that saw the Matadors win the Big Sky regular season and tournament championships and make their first appearance in the NCAA Division I tournament.
 This team was led by Honorable Mention All-American Brian Heinle, who is the school's all-time scoring leader with 1641 points, and Markus Carr, who led the nation in assists that year and holds the school record with 767 for his career.

 Northridge left the Big Sky to join the Big West Conference in 2001.
-CSUN reached the Big West Conference men's basketball tournament finals in 2003–04 after shocking 23rd-ranked Utah State in the semi-finals.
+CSUN reached the Big West Conference men's basketball tournament finals in 2003–04 after shocking 23rd-ranked Utah State in the semifinals.
 Led by Ian Boylan, who holds CSUN records for three-pointers and steals, they finished 18–13 in 2004–05.
 In 2008, they tied for first place in the Big West Conference.
 In 2009, the Matadors were selected as the pre-season favorite to win the Big West.
 On March 14, 2009 the Matadors beat University of Pacific in the Big West tournament championship game at the Anaheim Convention Center to make it to the 2009 NCAA Division I men's basketball tournament for the second time in the school's history.

 As Cal State Northridge celebrated its 50th anniversary, the Matador men's basketball team played well.
 In one of the most dramatic, high-energized games in school history, Cal State Northridge recorded a 71–66 overtime victory over Pacific in the title game of the Big West Conference tournament.
 Following the game, several hundred Matador fans stormed the court to congratulate the team.
 Rodrique Mels, who scored 23 points in the championship game against Pacific, was named tournament MVP.
 Mels also scored a career-high 28 points the previous night in the semifinals against UC Santa Barbara.
 Tremaine Townsend, who grabbed a game-high 12 rebounds against the Tigers, was also named to the all-tournament team.
 Coach Braswell's overall record at CSUN was 205–180, as he was relieved of his duties after the 2012-2013 season and replaced by former UNLV and NBA player, New Mexico, D-Fenders and Sacramento Kings Head Coach, Reggie Theus.

 Bobby Braswell was fired as head coach on March 19, 2013.
 Reggie Theus was hired as head coach on April 1, 2013.